Get quotes from these car insurance providers and more

 Yes, many insurers will set a maximum age on their policies, from between 70 and 110 years old.
 Some insurers do offer policies with no maximum age.

 Yes, you should let your insurance company know when any of your personal details change because it could affect your cover, this guide explains how.
+When you stop work, you may be able to abandon "business usage" cover.
+This may reduce costs.

 Paying annually is usually cheaper because if you pay monthly you will be charged interest of up to 30%.

 It could be worth paying to protect your bonus because losing it by making a claim could mean a huge increase in the cost of your cover when you renew.
+This will also apply in subsequent years.
+However, it is the percentage bonus that is protected, not the actual premium.
+You can transfer a no claims discount so if an insurer pushes up premiums substantially after a claim, you can shop around.